Got Extra Airline Miles? Donate Them To Immigrant & Refugee Families

 Finished jet-setting for the summer and still have tons of miles left?
-Consider donating them to an immigrant or refugee family in need through an organization like Miles4Migrants.
+Consider donating them to an immigrant or refugee family in need through an organisation like Miles4Migrants.

 “[We] have big plans for use of these miles...both to support separated immigrant families, and continue our global family reunification work with refugees around the world,” a spokesperson told Lifehacker.